28 April 2026

 Translated resources – Translated respiratory illness resources

-Department of Health and Aged Care resources
+Department of Health, Disability and Ageing resources

 National Immunisation Program Schedule (updated)

-ATAGI statement on the administration of seasonal influenza vaccines in 2025 (updated 27 March)
+ATAGI statement on the administration of seasonal influenza vaccines in 2026 (updated 27 February)

 Information for patients